-Our attorneys have significant experience trying cases in all Delaware courts including matters of corporate governance and valuation, breach of fiduciary duty, contract disputes and bad faith, complex civil cases, intellectual property disputes, and class actions.
+Cross & Simon, LLC attorneys have litigated and tried cases in every Delaware court, including matters of corporate governance and valuation, trust and estate disputes, trade secret misappropriation claims, breach of fiduciary duty claims, contract actions and bad faith claims, intellectual property disputes, consumer class actions, and other complex civil actions.

 The results of each case depend on the specific factual and legal circumstances of that case.
 Do not assume that the results of your case will be the same as those shown here.